-In 1985 Joseph Naveh and Shaul Shaked published their markable book Amulets and magic bowls (Naveh and Shaked 1985) and seven years later Magic spells and formulae (Naveh and Shaked 1993) – both volumes feature not only a detailed philological analysis of the presented texts, but also a general discussion of Jewish magic culture in Late Antiquity.
-Presenting incantation bowl texts together with amulets from Israel and fragments from the Cairo Genizah, Naveh’s and Shaked’s work underlined the similarities of Palestinian and Babylonian Jewish magic and the borrowing of magic motifs and formulae from west to east.
+In 1985 Joseph Naveh and Shaul Shaked published their remarkable book Amulets and Magic Bowls (Naveh and Shaked 1985), and seven years later Magic spells and Formulae (Naveh and Shaked 1993).
+Both volumes feature not only a detailed philological analysis of the presented texts, but also a general discussion of Jewish magic culture in Late Antiquity.
+Presenting incantation bowl texts together with amulets from Israel and fragments from the Cairo Genizah, Naveh’s and Shaked’s work underscored the similarities between Palestinian and Babylonian Jewish magic and the borrowing of magic motifs and formulae from west to east.
 Since then, Shaul Shaked and his students have continually contributed to the research on incantation bowls.
 One the one hand, Shaked wrote various articles on the demonology of the incantation bowl texts, e. g.
 Shaked 1985, their connection with Rabbinic, Merkavah and Hekhalot literature, e. g.
 Shaked 1995, their literary structure, e. g.
 Shaked 2005, or their intercultural and interreligious significance.
-On the other hand, he continued to edit hitherto unpublished bowls, for example in 2013 together with James Nathan Ford and Siam Bhayro bowls from the Schøyen collection (Shaked et al. 2013).
-Besides an extensive philological commentary and a broad discussion of several literary features, this volume also offers an outline of the figurative art of the incantation bowls written by Naama Vilozny and a detailed analysis of the linguistics features by Matthew Morgenstern, who contributed a lot to the research of Aramaic dialects in general (Morgenstern 2011) and to the scientific discussion about the language of the bowls in particular, e. g.
+On the other hand, he continued to edit hitherto unpublished bowls, publishing in 2013, for example, together with James Nathan Ford and Siam Bhayro, bowls from the Schøyen collection (Shaked et al. 2013).
+Besides an extensive philological commentary and a broad discussion of several literary features, this volume also offers an outline of the figurative art of the incantation bowls, written by Naama Vilozny, and a detailed analysis of the linguistics features by Matthew Morgenstern, who has contributed a great deal to the research of Aramaic dialects in general (Morgenstern 2011) and to the scientific discussion about the language of the bowls in particular, e. g.
 Morgenstern 2005, 2007.
-According to Morgenstern the non-standard writings within the incantation texts should be considered as phonetic spellings.
+According to Morgenstern, the non-standard writings within the incantation texts should be considered as phonetic spellings.

-Besides the edition of unpublished bowl text and the research on the cultural and sociological background of the bowls, their language has always been one of the main issues.
-In 1999, almost half a century after Rossell’s dissertation, Juusola published his systematic monography Linguistic Peculiarities in the Aramaic Magic Bowl Texts with an extensive morphology and phonology of the JBA bowls.
+Aside from the editing and publication of unpublished bowl texts and research on the cultural and sociological background of the bowls, their language has always been one of the main issues.
+In 1999, almost half a century after Rossell’s dissertation, Juusola published his systematic monograph Linguistic Peculiarities in the Aramaic Magic Bowl Texts with an extensive morphology and phonology of the JBA bowls.

 Interestingly, the archeological and especially ceremological nature of the incantation bowls has been totally neglected by scholarship for a long time.
-Only a few scholars contributed to their archeological features, e. g.
+Only a few scholars have contributed to our knowledge of their archeological features, e. g.
 Hunter, who contributed a chapter about the physical features and decorative aspects of the bowls in Segal 2000, and Morony 2003.
 In the same vein, the art of the incantation bowls and their relation to the texts, has had a very shadowy existence for many decades.
 After two articles by Hunter 1995b and Swartz 2006, Naama Vilozny was the first who dedicated a full study to the iconographic aspects of the incantation bowls (Vilozny 2010, 2017) .